SpellarBot/learnjava/javaelastic/ReadMe.md

 =================

-Customize similiarity models are possible using "similarity" option.
+Customize similarity models are possible using "similarity" option.
 ```json
 {
   "settings":{